ganeshrestha97/mongoose-workout-tracker/README.md

 ## Background story:

 Currently, my life is a balance between the code I write and the weights I lift.
-Faced with the challenge of keeping track of my varied workout routine, I decided to create my own solution: w'orkout tracker' an app tailored to simplify my fitness life.
+Faced with the challenge of keeping track of my varied workout routine, I decided to create my own solution, fit fusion an app tailored to simplify my fitness life.

 Creating the app was a personal project that blended my love for fitness with my coding skills.
 It was designed to be straightforward, allowing me to easily log and monitor my fitness journey.